 The U.S. Fish and Wildlife Service (USFWS) issued a Biological Opinion (BO) in December 2002 for Seven Oaks Dam (SOD) calling for intermittent high-flow release events from SOD.
-The BO anticipated that water releases would be made to maintain and enhance habitat for listed species under a finalized Santa Ana River Woolly Star Preserve Area (WSPA) Multi-species Habitat Management Plan (MSHMP), as outlined in the Biological Assessment (BA) for the Seven Oaks Dam Project (USACE 2000a).
-Among the species listed are the slender-horned spineflower (spineflower), San Bernardino kangaroo rat (SBKR), and Santa Ana River woolly star (woolly star).
+As articulated in the BO, it was anticipated that water releases would be made to maintain and enhance habitat for listed species under a finalized Santa Ana River Woolly Star Preserve Area (WSPA) Multi-species Habitat Management Plan (MSHMP), as outlined in the Biological Assessment (BA) for the Seven Oaks Dam Project (USACE 2000a).
+Among the species listed are the slender-horned spineflower (Dodecahema leptoceras) (spineflower), San Bernardino kangaroo rat (Dipodomys merriami parvus) (SBKR), and Santa Ana River woolly star (Eriastrum densifolium) (woolly star).

-The 2002 BO issued by USFWS addressed conservation measures and management recommendations associated with the species of interest (spineflower, SBKR, woolly star).
+The 2002 BO issued by USFWS addressed conservation measures and management recommendations associated with spineflower, SBKR, and woolly star, which are hereafter referred to as the species of interest.
 One conservation recommendation specified in the BO was acquisition of floodplain habitat along the upper Santa Ana River (SAR) and below SOD for species conservation purposes.
 To this end, approximately 760 acres of land were purchased and used to form the WSPA.
-The 2002 BO called for additional conservation measures to sustain the species of interest within the WSPA.
-A multi-species adaptive management plan was prepared to guide management of the preserve area, resulting in the MSHMP.
-This document was intended to guide management of WSPA lands to sustain the three species of interest.
+The 2002 BO called for additional conservation measures to manage the species of interest for recovery within the WSPA.
+A multi- species adaptive management plan was prepared to guide management of the preserve area, resulting in the MSHMP.
+This document was intended to guide management of WSPA lands to recover the three species of interest.
 Management recommendations issued in prior documents were incorporated or referenced in the MSHMP.

-The primary objective of the high-flow release conservation measures outlined in both the BA and the MSHMP is to compensate for potential negative changes in floodplain characteristics and listed species' habitat brought about by construction and operation of SOD.
+The primary objective of the high-flow release conservation measures outlined in both the BA and the MSHMP is to mitigate for potential negative changes in floodplain characteristics and listed species' habitat brought about by construction and operation of SOD.
 The BA and MSHMP describe these releases, coupled with diversion dikes, as being intended to create directed overbank flows for the benefit of listed species.
-There is a perception and concern that several of the measures identified in the 2002 BO have neither been implemented, nor may not have the ability to create the intended mitigation result if implemented as proposed in the MSHMP.
+High-flow release measures identified in the 2002 BO have not been implemented.
+In addition, there is a perception and concern that many of these measures may not have the ability to create the intended mitigation result if implemented as proposed in the MSHMP.
 Therefore, to better understand the issues of concern, in March 2019 ICF completed a report High-Flow Study of Seven Oaks Dam: Phase 1 Final Report (hereafter referred to as the Phase 1 Report).
 This Phase 1 Report analyzed the potential of those measures to achieve the desired biological mitigation result described in the 2002 BO and 2012 MSHMP both within the WSPA and in other areas of the SAR watershed outside of the WSPA.